pedrohw12/etl-pipeline-aws/README.md

 ## Next steps

 - Package the Lambda handler using esbuild or webpack before deploying.
-- Automate the infrastructure with CDK, Terraform, or the Serverless Framework.
+- Expand the Pulumi stack with VPC networking, CI/CD, or additional Glue crawlers.
 - Add persistence to record executed job runs and expose them through NestJS.